 What are Fixed Assets?

-Types of Fixed Assets
+Fixed Assets Explained

 #1 – Tangible Assets

-Tangible assets are assets that have a physical presence and can be touched such as land and building, plant and machinery, vehicles, etc. Generally, it is easier to value tangible assets as compared to intangible assets.
-Tangible assets are subject to depreciation, which is a reduction in the value of the asset over time.
+Tangible assetsTangible AssetsTangible assets are assets with significant value and are available in physical form.
+It means any asset that can be touched and felt could be labeled a tangible one with a long-term valuation. have a physical presence and can be touched, such as land and building, plant and machinery, vehicles, etc. Generally, it is easier to value tangible assets than intangible assets.
+This is because tangible assets are subject to depreciation, which reduces the asset’s value over time.

 #2 – Intangible Assets